monkin77/LPOO-Terrarius/docs/README.md

 We had some abstract classes with attributes which are only defined by their subclasses.
-Having that attribute in all the subclasses would inflict against **The Release Reuse Equivalency Principle**, since we would be writing almost identical in each subclass
+Having that attribute in all the subclasses would inflict against **The Release Reuse Equivalency Principle**, since we would be writing almost identical code in each subclass

 #### The Pattern
-To solve this problem, we used the **Form Template Method** refactoring to each class falling under this circumstances.
-This way, we only have the relevant attributes in the abstract class and use abstract methods (which will be overridden in the subclasses) to initialize/calculate those
+To solve this problem, we used the **Form Template Method** refactoring to each class falling under these circumstances.
+This way, we only have the relevant attributes in the abstract class and use abstract methods (which will be overridden by the subclasses) to initialize/calculate them

 #### Implementation
 The following image shows how this pattern can be implemented in each class: